 While The Sketch Book of Geoffrey Crayon, Gent, featured stories inspired by Irving’s travels abroad, several stories took place in America, but owe their roots to German folktales.
 This includes the tale of Rip Van Winkle and a little story titled The Legend of Sleepy Hollow whose protagonist, a lanky schoolteacher by the name of Ichabod Crane, would rise to fame thanks to Irving’s literary aspirations and the acting of Johnny Depp in the 1999 film directed by Tim Burton.

 Irving’s success with The Sketch Book earned him international fame as one of the newly minted nation’s first American man of letters.
-He went on to work in American politics, was friend to foreign ministers and American Presidents, and served as Minister to Spain from 1842-46.
+He went on to work in American politics, was a friend to foreign ministers and American Presidents, and served as Minister to Spain from 1842-1846.

 Irving died of a heart attack in 1859.